friendsoftheparkofwindcresttexas/friendsoftheparkofwindcresttexas.github.io/_posts/2014-11-01-project-milkweed_planting.md

 Yes, really, it was a cold day in Texas in April.

-All done!
-Can't wait to come back in a few months for another photo.
 ![garden fully planted](/images/milkweed gardens/Takas Park garden, completed.JPG)

 [More on pollinators](http://www.fws.gov/pollinators/)